OpenZeppelin/openzeppelin-inspector/docs/development_environment.md

 This creates a symlink to the scanner directory instead of copying the files, allowing you to make changes to the scanner code that are immediately reflected (or, in the case of binary scanners, reflected on re-compile) when running the Inspector.

-### Python Scanner Development

-For Python scanners, the development mode:

-1. Creates a symlink to the scanner directory
-2. Sets up a virtual environment for the scanner
-3. Installs the scanner package in editable mode using `pip install -e`
-4. Attempts to use `requirements-dev.txt` if available, falling back to `requirements.txt`

-This allows you to modify the scanner code and have changes reflected immediately without reinstalling.

 ### Executable Scanner Development